Hudson's Detroit: Design

 The development, designed by SHoP Architects, will consist of two buildings: A 14-story 70.7 m mid-rise that will contain retail, office and event space, as well as a 208.7 m tall tower that will contain exhibition space, residential units, and a hotel.
-The buildings will be linked by a pedestrian bridge, as well as a 700-space underground parking garage.
+The buildings will be linked by a 700-space underground parking garage.

 History

 In 2013, after over a decade of little activity at the site, Rock Ventures announced that SHoP Architects had been selected to lead the design process for the area.
 In 2017, construction began with the removal of the underground parking garage that had been built in 2001.
 In March 2020, construction progress was halted due to the COVID-19 pandemic, but resumed after 45 days.
 In December of the same year, construction reached above the ground for the first time.

+The tower was topped out on April 10, 2024; two days later on April 12, its final name, Hudson's Detroit, was announced.

+Tenants

+General Motors announced on April 15, 2024 that it would relocate its global headquarters from Renaissance Center to Hudson's Detroit in 2025.
+As the anchor tenant, GM would lease two floors of the mid-rise building and utilize space on the ground floor as a company showroom.
+In November 2024, GM confirmed that it had expanded its lease to include floors 8 through 11, with the top floor expected to house a restaurant.

+On April 17, 2024, Bedrock announced that the taller tower would consist of a five-star EDITION hotel and 97 luxury condominiums, to be completed by 2027.